mlesnoff/Jchemo.jl/README.md

 # <span style="color:green"> **Sample workflow** </span>

-Let us assume training data `(X, Y)`, and new data `Xnew` for which predictions are expected from a PLSR model with 15 latent variables (LVs).
+Let us assume training data `(X, Y)`, and new data `Xnew` for which we want predictions from a PLSR model with 15 latent variables (LVs).
 The workflow is has follows
-1) An object, e.g. `model` (or any other name can be chosen), is built from the given learning model and its eventual parameters.
+1) An object, e.g. `model` (any other name can be chosen), is built from the given learning model and its eventual parameters.
     This object contains three sub-objects
     * `algo` (the learning algorithm)
     * `fitm` (the fitted model, empty at this stage)
-    * and `kwargs` (the specified keyword arguments)
+    * and `kwargs` (the specified keyword arguments).
 2) Function `fit!` fits the model to the training data, which fills sub-object `fitm` above.
 3) Function `predict` computes the predictions.